The Watchword for the Week – Come, let us walk in the light of the Lord! Isaiah 2:5

 We are forgiven, may God lead us to live a new and nobler life today.
 Thanks be to God.

-This now is a time for the reading of a scripture passage.
+Take time now to read a passage of scripture.
 If you have a copy of the Moravian Daily Texts take time to read today’s texts now, but don’t rush over them as a task to be completed.
 These are the words that God would have you to cherish for this day.
 These are words that could transform your life if you allow them to.
 So read slowly and deliberately.
 Pause at words or phrases that happen to catch your spirit, for these are places where God might be speaking to you.
 When you have finished with your reading of scriptures, take time to pray for the needs that you present today, for the needs of those you love, and for the needs of a hurting world.
 May your time of prayer help you to clarify where God would want you to focus your energy.
-When you are ready continue with this prayer as follows:
+When you are ready continue with the prayer as follows:

 O Lord, Hear our Prayer: